Home / Comparisons / vs UptimeRobot

 Minimum check interval 1 min (Pro) 1 min (paid)

-Status pages Included (custom domain) Paid add-on
+Status pages Included (custom domain) 1 basic free; paid custom domains

 SSL monitoring Included Paid plans only